juliastiller/Portfolio/CSAS Data Challenge 2025/README.md

 ### `Analysis.R`
 - **Description**: Script that contains the data exploration, visualizations, model training and analysis.

-### `Rawdata.rds`
-- **Description**: Serialized R object containing the raw data extracted from the provided csv dataset for the 2024 MLB season.

 ### `Report.Rmd`
-- **Description**: Main report file, contains abstract detailed methodology, results, and interpretations of the analysis.
+- **Description**: Main report file, contains abstract, detailed methodology, results, and interpretations of the analysis.

 ### `Report.pdf`
-- **Description**: Knitted PDF version of the final report for submission
+- **Description**: Knitted PDF version of the final report for submission.